-Just as Thor is nothing without Mjölnir, our design team wouldn’t be able to win their battles either without certain exceptional mobile app design tools.
-They’ve been generous to give away their weapons and we are pleased to bring them to you.
+You may be wondering, what design tools should I use?
+Just as Thor is nothing without Mjölnir, our design team wouldn't be able to win their battles either without certain exceptional mobile app design tools.
+They've been generous to give away their weapons and we are pleased to bring them to you.

 Figma is a cloud design tool that helps teams create, test, and ship better designs from start to finish.
 It allows you to create a scalable design system that’s accessible for your organization and easy for you to manage.
 When all designers are speaking the same language, everyone’s more empowered to do their best work.
 Simply connect UI elements and choose your interactions and animations.
 Define subtle interactions, like on click, while hovering, while pressing a button, and more.
 Details like device frames and momentum scrolling make your prototypes feel like the real experience.
 Then share the prototype link with your clan and they can leave comments straight on the design file, so nothing is lost.
 This way, you don’t have to jump tools to design, prototype, share and collect feedback.
 We use Figma and love it!